Ratko Rudić: Coaching style

 It is considered that Rudić is the most responsible for the contemporary water polo playing style, although did not invent it.
 Rudić is an heir of the Yugoslavian system and style, and due to his success many coaches tried to adopt his methods and style.
 However, Dante Dettamanti criticized the style for being too static and vertical, which is best suited for the physically big sized players.
 The style favors size aspect rather than speed.

 Another product of the system is the long and torturous training sessions, for which Rudić is also famous.
 It includes 8 hours a day of swimming in the pool, heavy style weight lifting sessions, leg work, and skill and tactical sessions.
 United States player Layne Beaubien recalls that in the American colleges a daily norm was 3,000 meters, while under Rudić initially 5,000 and later up to 18,000 meters, noting "it's all mental.
 That's all it is.
 That's why he makes us do it.
 Being able to push yourself when you're so tired, being able to push yourself to the next level".
 As Ricardo Azevedo noted, "if a player quits in practice, he will eventually quit in a game".
 Dettamanti considered that such methods are unnecessary for the international water polo, and that Rudić's success is rather the result of his game knowledge, teaching of skills and tactics.

 Quotes

-The team has to 'feel' that the attention of the entire organizational structure are addressed to them.
+The team has to 'feel' that the attention of the entire organizational structure is addressed to them.
 The work environment is the first motivational factor.
 The motivation is the decisive factor in the victory of a team.